-The name La Garde was formed many centuries ago in France during the Dark Ages in that northern western region known as Brittany.
+The name La Garde was formed many centuries ago in France during the Dark Ages in that northern western region known as Brittany (French: Bretagne).
 It was a name typically given to a vegetable gardener.
-It translates as of the gardens, and was given to the person in charge of growing edible produce.
+It translates as, "of the gardens," and was originally given to the person in charge of growing edible produce.

 The surname La Garde was first found in Brittany, where this distinguished family first established itself as one of the most prestigious families of the region.

 This web page shows only a small excerpt of our La Garde research.
-Another 265 words (19 lines of text) covering the years 1500, 1533, 1814, 1894, 1631, 1683, 1637 and 1694 are included under the topic Early La Garde History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1631, 1683, 1637 and 1694 are included under the topic Early La Garde History in all our PDF Extended History products and printed products wherever possible.

-Another 65 words (5 lines of text) are included under the topic Early La Garde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early La Garde Notables in all our PDF Extended History products and printed products wherever possible.

 By 1643 there were only about 300 people in Quebec.
 Since immigration was slow, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name La Garde has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name La Garde were

 La Garde Settlers in United States in the 19th Century